Kyle Larson celebrates return with 1st win since suspension - WTMJ

 UP NEXT

 NASCAR heads 300 miles south to Phoenix Raceway, where Chase Elliott won in November for his first Cup championship.
-The Phoenix race last March, won by Joey Logano, was NASCAR’s fourth event of the season and final before the pandemic.
-The track was the last facility to host a regular NASCAR weekend with full spectators and a prerace show that featured both Blake Shelton and Pitbull.
+The Phoenix race last March, won by Joey Logano, was NASCAR’s fourth event of the season and last before the pandemic.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.